Twig Adventures

 3 miles

 I slept very well in my humble nest under the trees, like a little squirrel cradled in the pine duff.
 I really am becoming feral I think.
-We had a short walk to the trailhead and cliff dwelling monuments.
-But we immediately had to cross the river, over and over again.
-It’s always pleasant in the hot afternoons but the mornings, when it’s in the 40’s, not so much fun.
-Where we slept seemed to have trapped some of the warm air from the previous day but as we walked down the valley, it became even colder.
+We had a short walk to the trailhead and cliff dwelling monuments, but we immediately had to cross the river, over and over again.
+It’s pleasant in the hot afternoons but the mornings, when it’s in the 40’s, not so much fun.
+Where I slept seemed to have trapped some of the warm air from the previous day, but as I walked down the valley, it became even colder.
 We got to the parking lot at 8 am, just in time for some day hikers to remark how cold and scantily clad we looked.
 Our bare legs and wet feet certainly did look out of place among the fleece jackets and thermoses full of coffee.

-The park didn’t open until 9 am plus I had already seen it, so I was going to try to get a ride to Doc Campbells, the general store.
-Only there was no traffic that early so I resigned to just doing some chores at the visitors center.
+The park didn’t open until 9 am, plus I had already seen it, so I was going to try to get a ride to Doc Campbells, the general store.
+Only there was no traffic that early, so I resigned to just doing some chores at the visitors center.
 There were toilets and a sink, so I washed some things and hung them to dry on the entrance display…hikertrash style.
-When the ranger came to open, he said the park was now free but that visitors could no longer go inside the dwellings because of covid.
-I decided to go for the walk around the site again, just because the canyon is so very scenic.
-I felt bad that Stellar didn’t get the full experience but maybe it will be open again when he does the CDT.
+When the ranger came to open, he said the park was now free but that visitors could no longer go inside the dwellings because of COVID.
+I decided to go for the walk around the site again, just because the canyon is so scenic.

 We spent most of the rest of the day at Docs, eating and chatting with everyone that dropped by.
 The wonderful family that runs the store is incredibly supportive of hikers.
-For instance, I asked if they sold headphones, since mine were about to die.
-Although they didn’t have any for sale, Kristy simply texted her husband Mike to pick some up, since he was in Silver City for the day.
-They also allow hikers to run a tab so they can make multiple trips in and out of the store as their hunger dictates.
-It’s incredibly convenient and also a great strategy on behalf of the store… it’s easy to rack up a pretty big tab on ice cream alone.
-Yet their prices are very reasonable for such a remote location.
-Many things are just sold at cost…like my personally delivered headphones.
-They also offer free wifi, which is really key since there’s no mobile service in the valley.
-And they have an amazing selection of hiker food.
-If I had it to do over again, I would just buy my resupply from them.
-I encourage other hikers to do the same, just so we never loose such a great ally.
-I was happy to see so many people stopping in… business seems to be good right now.
+For instance, I asked if they sold headphones, since mine had died.
+Although they didn’t have any in the store, Kristy simply texted her husband Mike to pick some up, since he was in Silver City for the day.
+They also allowed hikers to run a tab so we could make multiple trips in and out of the store as our hunger dictated.
+It’s incredibly convenient and also a great strategy on behalf of the store… easy to rack up a pretty big tab on ice cream alone.
+Yet their prices were very reasonable for such a remote location.
+Many things were sold at cost…like my personally delivered headphones.
+They also offered free wifi, which was really key since there’s no mobile service in the valley.
+And they had an amazing selection of hiker food.
+If I had it to do over again, I would just buy my resupply from them (which is what I did a year later while on an extension of the Mogollon Rim Trail).
+I was happy to see so many people stopping in… business seemed to be good.

-We were happy that the hot springs still had a tentsite left when we got there.
+We were happy the hot springs still had tentsites left when we got there.
 It had filled up quickly on a Friday afternoon.
 Carla and Alan run the operation and Alan is the son of the Doc Campbell.
 Kristy is his niece.
 There’s also a farm in the valley run by Alan’s sister.
-I think the whole valley pretty much belongs to the extended family, which is kind of cool.
-You go through the farm to get to the hot springs, which really got my goat…as in hundreds of baby goats frolicking in the field.
+In fact, the whole valley pretty much belongs to the extended family.
+One goes through the farm to get to the hot springs, which really got my goat…as in hundreds of baby goats frolicking in the field.
 The first thing I did after ditching my stuff at the campsite was go back to pet baby goats.
-I just can’t resist such absolute cuteness.
+I just couldn’t resist such absolute cuteness.

 After my petting and setting up camp, it was finally time for a shower and soak.
 The facilities are pretty primitive, with long-drop toilets, an old rv for charging devices, and 3 hot springs pools, all set along the river.
 The sites are a bit dusty and mostly hard dirt.
 A sprinkler with thermal water serves as a shower.
-But for only $10 you can hardly beat it.
-It was only $8 last time I camped but they have since upgraded to wifi…well worth the price increase.
+But for only $10, it’s hard to beat.
+It was only $8 in 2019, last time I camped, but they had since upgraded to wifi…well worth the price increase.

 I rinsed some clothes in the river, washed in the shower, then enjoyed the pools.
 I’d been looking forward to this visit for a long time and it lived up to my expectations.
 The only downside was that it was going to be a cold night and my hiking clothes (sports bra and skirt) were now wet from being in the pools.
-The sacrifices you make when thru hiking.
+I expected to wake up to some frozen clothes.

 Leave a Reply